top of page

 cheyenne WY.jpg

-Johnson Economics recently completed the second phase of the establishment of a new URA in north Hillsboro, following the initial feasibility study.
-The first phase established City goals and objectives for a new URA, and included multiple iterations of perspective URA borders, and forecasted Tax Increment Financing (TIF) revenue from the district to pay for the proposed projects.
-This project has involved very fine-grained analysis of prospective development on individual parcels, including estimated square footage, land uses, new employment and incentive programs used.
-The Plan and Report was adopted by the City Council in 2015.
+Johnson Economics recently completed the second phase of establishing a new URA in north Hillsboro, observing the preceding feasibility study.
+The first phase established City goals and objectives for a new URA, identified multiple iterations of prospective URA borders, and forecasted Tax Increment Financing (TIF) revenue from the district to pay for the proposed projects.
+This project applied meticulous analysis of prospective development on individual parcels, including estimated square footage, land uses, new employment, and incentive programs used.
+The City Council adopted the Plan and Report in 2015.

 The Belbadi Group: Vancouver center